sensu/sensu-docs/content/sensu-go/5.16/api/federation.md

 ### `/clusters/:cluster` (GET) {#clusterscluster-get}

-The `/clusters/:cluster` endpoint provides HTTP GET access to data for a specific `cluster`, by cluster `name`.
+The `/clusters/:cluster` endpoint provides HTTP GET access to data for a specific `cluster`, by cluster name.

 #### EXAMPLE {#clusterscluster-get-example}